10 Superb Health Benefits of Masoor / Masoor Dal + 7 healthy Indian masoor dal recipes + 8 healthy whole masoor recipes

 Keeps your bones and teeth healthy: Being rich in Phosphorus it works with Calcium to build our bones.
 Helps in maintaining healthy teeth and bones by maintaining the structure of them.

-Aids in weight-loss: Masoor dal is rich in fibre therefore eating moong dal will keep you fuller for a longer time and prevent you from binge eating.
+Aids in weight-loss: Whole masoor as well as masoor dal is rich in fibre therefore eating moong dal will keep you fuller for a longer time and prevent you from binge eating.
 It is low in fat and high in protein and will help you to gain muscles.

 Masoor Dal is iron rich: 1 cup of cooked Masoor dal gives 5.77 grams of iron which is 27.47% of the total daily recommendation of iron for an adult.
 Iron is an important mineral in your diet as it is required in the blood to carry oxygen to the various parts of the body.